UTDNebula/website/docs/about/overview.md

 sidebar_position: 1
 ---

-Project Nebula is an initiative to build tools that help students at The University of Texas at Dallas.
+Nebula Labs is an initiative to build tools that help students at The University of Texas at Dallas.
 We're a community of student developers and designers who make college life easier through projects.